YannickTriqueneaux/CSharpProjectSplitter/README.md

 # How to change the code and compile it
-- Try to clone the depot and compile the VisualSutdio solution I Sincerly didn´t try to make it easy for you to modify it.
+- Try to clone the depot and compile the VisualSutdio solution.

+I Sincerly didn´t try to make it easy for you to modify it.
 I don´t really care of this project and the way it is setup with Graphiz dependency.
 Take it, brake it, modify it, sell it.
 I don´t really care, that´s why this depot has no particular license.
 The code is ugly and WPF developers might vomit the way it is implemented.